Kamchatka Float Trip Rainbow Trout

 Rainbow trout are plentiful and aggressively attack mice, streamers, and will rise to dry flies whenever bugs are spotted drifting down current.
 You'll target large rainbows averaging 18-24", with fish up to 28 inches and 8 or 10 pounds an everyday possibility.
 Anglers can expect these rivers to have the best mousing overall.

-You’ll float and fish each day, typically exploring between 30 and 40 miles of river over the course of your five-day trip.
+You’ll float and fish each day, typically exploring between 30 and 40 miles of river during a five-day trip.

 Fishing Season runs from late July through September.

-By Month: July is the peak dry fly fishing time often heavy with the mayfly and caddis hatches.
+By Month: July is the peak dry fly fishing time and is often heavy with mayfly and caddis hatches.
 In August, the salmon enter the river.
-Target rainbows with mouse and streamer flies during the day, and dry fly fish in the evenings.
+Target rainbows with mouse and streamer flies during the day and dry fly fish in the evenings.
 In September, trout are easily taken with surface skaters like mouse and floating baitfish patterns.
 Salmon are in full spawn in late August and September.